ngandrass/moodle-local_archiving/docs/setup/install/plugins.md

 To remove sub-plugin perform the following steps:

 1. Log in to your Moodle site as an admin.
-2. (Optional) Go to _Site administration > Plugins > Local plugins > Archiving > Manage components_, find the sub-plugin
-   you want to remove and make sure it is disabled, if applicable.
+2. (Optional) Go to {{ moodle_nav_path('Site administration', 'Plugins', 'Local plugins', 'Archiving', 'Manage components') }}, find the sub-plugin you want to remove and make sure it is disabled, if applicable.
-3. Navigate to _Site administration > Plugins > Plugin overview_.
+3. Navigate to {{ moodle_nav_path('Site administration', 'Plugins', 'Plugin overview') }}.
 4. Find the sub-plugin and click on _Uninstall_ next to it.
 5. Let the uninstallation process run.
 6. Delete the plugin files from your Moodle folder.